staciawyman/blender/README.md

 ## Output:

-blender.pl outputs to stdout and the output is unfiltered.
-This raw output can be used for exploring bamfiles to assess whether adjustments might be needed for the scoring scheme.
-Alternatively, the output of blender.pl can be directly piped into filter.pl to apply scoring scheme and get a list of filtered results.
-The output has the following columns:
+run_blender.sh outputs unfiltered_blender_hits.txt and filtered_blender_hits.txt and blender_hits.svg to the output directory provided by the user.
+This raw unfiltered output can be used for exploring bamfiles to assess whether adjustments might be needed for the scoring scheme.
+The output text files have the following columns:

-`Chr:Start-End`
+`Chr:Start-End`  Genomic coordinates of the putative guide

-`Cutsite`
+`Cutsite`  Where the cutsite is within the guide

-`Discoscore`
+`Disco score` Score given to the hit.
+Essentially summing a window of read ends around the cut site

-`Cutsite Ends`
+`Cutsite Ends` This is the number of read ends that pile up at the cutsite.
+When you set the 'c' parameter, it is this value that is set.

 `Strand/PAM`